officelearn/azure-docs.sv-se/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         ResourceDisk.EnableSwap=y
         ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-1. Om du vill avregistrera prenumerationen, kör du följande kommando:
+1. Om du vill avregistrera prenumerationen kör du följande kommando:

         # sudo subscription-manager unregister

-1. Kör följande kommandon för att avetablera den virtuella datorn och förbereda den för etablering i Azure:
+1. Kör följande kommandon för att avetablera den virtuella datorn och förbereda den för etablering på Azure:

         # Mote: if you are migrating a specific virtual machine and do not wish to create a generalized image,
         # skip the deprovision step